Sin tax

+The World Health Organization names health taxes the taxes on products that have a negative public-health impact (such as tobacco, alcohol and sugar-sweetened beverages).
+Health taxes reduce consumption of unhealthy products and prevent disease, while advancing health equity and mobilising revenue.

 Summary

 The enactment of sin taxes on harmful activities varies by jurisdiction.
 In many cases, sumptuary taxes are implemented to mitigate use of alcohol and tobacco, gambling, and vehicles emitting excessive pollutants.
 Sumptuary tax on sugar and soft drinks has also been suggested.
 Some jurisdictions have also levied taxes on recreational drugs such as cannabis where it has been legalized and regulated.

 Revenue generated by sin taxes supports many projects imperative in accomplishing social and economic goals.
 American cities and counties have utilized funds from sin taxes to expand infrastructure, while in Sweden the tax for gambling is used for helping people with gambling problems.
 Public acceptance of sumptuary taxes may be greater than income tax or sales tax.

+Design

+Possible elements of a health tax include: specific tax, ad valorem tax, tax floor or price floor, indexation to inflation and earmarking for health programmes.

+Compelling evidence show that health taxes are one of the most effective ways to reduce the consumption of unhealthy products and prevent diseases.
+Key elements of health taxes include: